 This prosecutor will likely describe what a DUI sentence usually looks like, then offer you a deal that sounds much better.
 It could be offering you community service instead of jail time or a lesser jail sentence.
 However, the truth is this “deal” isn’t much different from a regular DUI sentence.
 They’re just trying to get you to admit guilt so they can win.

 Never let the prosecutor pressure you into any “deal” without consulting an experienced DUI lawyer first.

-2. A court-appointed lawyer
+2. A Court-Appointed Lawyer

 Sometimes the court gives you a free lawyer, or public defender, for your case.
 This lawyer will want to assist you, but they ultimately don’t have the resources or time of a true DUI lawyer.

-He or she likely meet with you for a short period of time and won’t know much about the important details of your case.
+He or she will likely meet with you for a short period of time and don’t know much about the important details of your case.
 And they’ll probably advise you to plead guilty and take the first deal offered by the prosecution, saying this option is less costly and will get you out of jail sooner.
 But this is almost never the best option for you.

 You need a DUI defense lawyer who can devote the time and expertise to lining up evidence against you and poking holes in it.
 A DUI lawyer will only advise taking a deal after they’ve bargained for the best possible outcome for you.

 You might also feel pressure from your own conscience to plead guilty and get the whole thing over with.
 But we urge you not to do this until you’ve spoken with a DUI defense attorney.
 The DUI system in California has become widely unfair in recent years, and DUI penalties have increased drastically.

 A DUI conviction can impact your life for many, many years.
 And in most situations, we’ve found the cost is much greater than what fits the crime.
 Don’t jump at the first opportunity to get out just because you made an honest mistake.
 Contact a DUI defense lawyer first.